awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

 This topic helps you to download and install `eksctl` binaries for macOS, Linux, and Windows operating systems\.

 **Prerequisite**
-The `kubectl` command line tool installed on your computer or AWS CloudShell\.
-The version must be the same, or up to one minor version earlier or later than your cluster version\.
-For example, if your cluster is version 1\.21, then your `kubectl` version can be version 1\.22 or 1\.20\.
+The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
+The version can be the same as or up to two versions earlier or later than the Kubernetes version that you plan to deploy your cluster with\.
+However, the version cannot be more than two versions different to your Kubernetes version\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
+The latest supported Kubernetes version for Amazon EKS clusters is 1\.22\.

 ## Installing or upgrading `eksctl`<a name="installing-eksctl"></a>